 Preceptorship is to be done on student's own time and not paid working time.
 The State Board of Nursing is specific that student's clinical time should be non-paid time.
 If this violation occurs, the student will be dismissed from the program and will earn a failing grade for the course.
 In addition, Preceptorship must be completed within designated time frame given by the clinical coordinator.
-Preceptorship clinical will be completed on Friday nights, Saturday, and Sunday.
+Preceptorship clinical will be completed on whatever shift your preceptor is assigned (AM, PM, weekday, or weekend).
+Clinical/class cannot be missed to complete preceptor hours.